miniharu22/miniharu22.github.io/_pages/category-MOSFET_Process_Simulation.md

 ---
 title: "MOSFET Process Simulation"
 layout: archive
-excerpt: "Design a 180nm MOSFET with Sentaurus Process and check its characteritics using Sentaurus Device."
+excerpt: "Design a 180nm Planar MOSFET with Sentaurus Process and check its characteritics by using Sentaurus Device."
 permalink: /MOSFET_Process_Simulation
 sidebar:
     nav: "sidebar-category"